FACT-Finder-Web-Components/documentation/markdown/en/documentation/configuration.md

 ```

 #### **search-immediate**
-The `search-immediate` attribute ensures, that a search is automatically triggered as soon as `ff-communication` was successfully attached to the dom.
+The `search-immediate` attribute ensures, that a search is automatically triggered as soon as `ff-communication` was successfully attached to the DOM.
 The triggered search request uses the current URL parameters.
 If no parameters are present, it uses `*` as query (search for all products) in conjunction with the other settings.

 **NOTE**